Chris Moneymaker

 Christopher Bryan Moneymaker (born November 21, 1975) is an American poker player who won the Main Event at the 2003 World Series of Poker (WSOP).
 His 2003 win is said to have revolutionized poker because he was the first person to become a world champion after qualifying at an online poker site.
 This has been referred to in the press as the "Moneymaker effect".

 Early life

 Moneymaker was born in Atlanta, Georgia.
 He attended Farragut High School in Knoxville, Tennessee, and later earned a master's degree in accounting from the University of Tennessee.
 After receiving his master's degree, Moneymaker worked as a comptroller.
 He was also a part-time employee at a local restaurant, in Spring Hill, Tennessee.

-Moneymaker said that his ancestors made silver and gold coins and chose the name "Moneymaker" as a modification of their German last name, "Nurmacher".
+Moneymaker said that his ancestors made silver and gold coins and that, upon moving to England, they chose the name "Moneymaker" as a modification of their German last name, "Nurmacher".